 - 2 tbsp coconut oil

-Put coconut oil in pan and add chopped onion.
+Put coconut oil in pan on med-low heat and add chopped onion.
 Cook until onion softens up, add garlic and cook for an additional few minutes.
-I bought my chesnok red garlic at Hills garlic festival in New Denver, BC; it is a potent garlic that is best used in cooking as it holds its taste even after its been cooked.
-You can use whatever type of garlic you want, but I really like this kind for stir fries.
 Next up, add in the carrots, celery, and broccoli.
 Cook until they have softened a bit (but are not fully cooked).
 Shred the cooked chicken up into small pieces for the stir fry and add the coconut milk, other milk, and curry spices.
 You can also just use a full can of coconut milk instead of using coconut milk and other alternative milk.
 I used turmeric and curry spice because my curry powder is loaded with chili pepper and is very hot.
 I like spicy foods, but 4 tbsp of spicy powder is too much for me!
 You can really add any type of curry spices you want into this.
 Stir everything thoroughly,simmer for 5-10 minutes or until everything is cooked to your liking, and serve hot.

 This recipe is great on its own, but you can also make cauliflower rice and serve the curry on top!